 We developed GENKI Navi, a new health management system, based on the concepts of making data (such as that about health status, countermeasures and future risk) easy to see and understand, enabling self-management (self-checks) and making health improvement efforts more fun.
 The system can be accessed using a computer or smartphone.
 Through the system, we aim to increase employees’ health awareness and foster healthy habits.
 In addition, from April 18, 2022, we added a function that uses employees’ health checkup data to clearly present future health risks.
 The purpose of this function is to utilize risk prevention results in health guidance to motivate employees to reflect on their living habits and change their behavior.

 The system includes a wide range of functions, including the following.

-1) Making employee health checkup data accessible (showing dental checkup results, changes over time,
+1) Making employee’s periodic health checkup data accessible (showing dental checkup results, changes over time, advice, etc.)

 2) Self-check of data from daily life (input and see weight, step count, food, temperature, blood pressure, etc.)

-3) Content to encourage employees to improve their lifestyle habits (setting goals, social media functions, etc.)
+3) Content to encourage employees to improve their living habits (setting goals, social media functions, etc.)

 4) Answering medical questionnaires (for health checkups)

 As an advanced daily healthcare company, Lion is focusing on initiatives to foster preventive dentistry habits among employees.
 In terms of self-care, we are providing health guidance during dental checkups, providing individual guidance to employees identified as high risk based on dental health questionnaires and checkup results, implementing a campaign to encourage the use of dental floss and interdental cleaning tools and providing educational videos.
 In terms of professional care, we are carrying out a campaign of subsidies for receiving professional care and recommending dentists to employees.